periode/thesis/notes.md

 - marino: *"Much of this preliminary work on code has tried to determine what constitutes this unique semiotic system, work that prepares the discussion of code analysis, but CCS needs techniques for developing particular coding structures."*

+can source code support multiple readings? should it? however, ideally source code has no depth: it is what it does > but hidden depths have to do with the nature/function of the work
+"What it means for something to have “depth” is that its explanation requires bringing in something like that, something of a different nature, something that does a kind of work no additional detail ever could." perceivable (but still hidden) vs. shown looking harder vs. looking differently

+style as managing ambivalent attachments to big social forms > mcgurl, d.a. miller

 **problematiques importantes**: dispositifs et mediations

+DRY is actually a problem: humans understand if you repeat them over and over. how do you compromise that?

+**IS THERE A RIGHT WAY TO WRITE BEAUTIFUL CODE?**

 ## concepts / frames